tangrams/WeatherNow/README.md

     url += '&appid=[API_KEY]';
 ```

-We start by asking [Leaflet](http://leafletjs.com/) ```map``` for the visible bounding box and using the coorners coordinates to construct an Http Request to [OpenWeatherMap](http://openweathermap.org/) server.
+We start by asking [Leaflet](http://leafletjs.com/) ```map``` for the visible bounding box and using the corners coordinates to construct an Http Request to [OpenWeatherMap](http://openweathermap.org/) server.
 To format it I'm following [this example of a call for the weather stations in an are](http://openweathermap.org/api_station).
 See that also I'm adding the current ```map``` zoom and the mandatory API KEY.

-A note about [OpenWeatherMap](http://openweathermap.org/) API KEY: is not a completely open service, so in this example we are using owr oun free key, which is very likely will run out of calls.
+A note about [OpenWeatherMap](http://openweathermap.org/) API KEY: is not a completely open service, so in this example we are using our own free key, which is very likely will run out of calls.
 To solve that you probably want to take your [free key here](http://openweathermap.org/appid)

 2) Do the call